Home » Africa » Zimbabwe Google Maps & Wiki

 Top of page

-Fast facts about Zimbabwe
+Fast Facts about Zimbabwe

 Are you traveling to Zimbabwe?
 When you are on the way to explore foreign countries in Africa, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Southern Africa, between South Africa and Zambia.

-Did you know that the legal system of Zimbabwe is mixed legal system of English common law, Roman-Dutch civil law, and customary law?
+Did you know that the legal system of Zimbabwe is a mixed legal system of English common law, Roman-Dutch civil law, and customary law?

-When you are traveling around or looking for accommodation in Zimbabwe, you would better know, that (there are in total lengths of roadways total: 97,267 km, paved: 18,481 km, unpaved: 78,786 km (2002)) and the most crowded areas in this country are: HARARE (capital) 1.501 million (2015).
-The urbanization rate in this country looks like the following: urban population: 32.4% of total population (2015).
+When you are traveling around or looking for accommodation in Zimbabwe, you would better know that (the lengths of roadways total: 97,267 km, paved: 18,481 km, unpaved: 78,786 km (2002)), and the most crowded areas in this country are: HARARE (capital) 1.501 million (2015).
+The urbanization rate in this country looks like the following: urban population: 32.4% of the total population (2015).

 You may find the following ethnic groups in Zimbabwe nowadays; African 99.4% (predominantly Shona; Ndebele is the second largest ethnic group), other 0.4%, unspecified 0.2% (2012 estimate).